-The former Archbishop Primate of the Nicene Catholic Apostolic Church (Autocephalous Catholic Church of Antioch) was His Grace the Most Reverend Leon Roger Hunt, who retired from ecclesiastical office on May 23, 2019 to be succeeded as Presiding Bishop of the Nicene Catholic Apostolic Church by the Most Reverend Michael Barnard, Bishop of St. Garmon, and then by the current Presiding Bishop the Most Reverend John Garner, Bishop of East Anglia, the current Presiding Bishop of the Church.
+The Archbishop Primate Emeritus of the Nicene Apostolic Church (Autocephalous Catholic Church of Antioch) is His Grace the Most Reverend Leon Roger Hunt, who retired from ecclesiastical office on May 23, 2019 to be succeeded as Presiding Bishop of the Nicene Catholic Apostolic Church by the Most Reverend Michael Barnard, Bishop of St. Garmon, and then by the Most Reverend John Garner, Bishop of East Anglia, current Presiding Bishop of the Church.

 Leon Roger Hunt lived in U.S.A. from 1979 to 1989, where he served as Senior Chaplain of Sanctuary House, a Healing Home run by the Rev. Robert Williams McKewin, Executive Director of Lordsway Incorporated, and Rector of the Episcopal Church of St. Andrew in South St. Paul, Minnesota.
 As Chaplain of Sanctuary House he was also Christian Counsellor to the emotionally and mentally disturbed residents thereof.